 A Knowledge Test Authorization (KTA) is a document similar in appearance to a learner's permit.
 However, the KTA itself cannot be used like a learner's permit to operate a vehicle.
 The sole purpose of the KTA is to indicate the CDL classes, endorsements and restriction removals requested by an applicant, and provide the applicant the opportunity to take their knowledge test(s) at a driver license center.
 This document must be presented when taking the knowledge test(s).
 It is only after knowledge testing is successfully completed, that an actual Commercial Learner's Permit is issued.
 A Knowledge Test Authorization is not a driving permit and cannot be used to practice driving skills.

 Yes.
 You must pass all required knowledge testing before practicing your driving skills or attempting the skills test after a 15-day practice period.

 A replacement Knowledge Test Authorization can be issued.
-You will need to complete and submit a notarized 'Application to Replace/Correct Commercial Driver's License' (Form DL-80CD) with the required fee.
+You will need to complete and submit a Commercial Learner's Permit application to add/extend/remove (Form DL-31CD) with the required fee.
 Once this information is received, a duplicate KTA will be issued.

-To correct information on your KTA you will need to complete and submit a notarized 'Application to Replace/Correct Commercial Driver's License' (Form DL-80CD).
+To correct information on your KTA you will need to complete and submit a Commercial Learner's Permit application to add/extend/remove (Form DL-31CD).
 Once this information is received, a new KTA will be issued.

 The knowledge test(s) can be taken on the same day a KTA is issued.